-The Basics of a Transaction
+The Basics of an Ethereum Transaction

-Ethereum transactions can be sent in denominations as low as 18 decimal places; you don’t have send a full 1 ETH for a transaction to be valid.
+Ethereum transactions can be sent in denominations as low as 18 decimal places; you don’t have to send a full 1 ETH for a transaction to be valid.
 The ability to send small transactions is useful for Smart Contacts which require micropayments as a part of their functionality.

 - Input Address